fat-forensics/fat-forensics/doc/how_to/transparency/tabular-surrogates.rst

 tree.
 We will go with the latter option.
 Now, we have a choice between training the tree as a multi-class classifier for all of the classes or as one-vs-rest for a selected class.
-The advantage of the former is that the same tree can be used to explain all of the classes at one, therefore we will go with a multi-class classification tree::
+The advantage of the former is that the same tree can be used to explain all of the classes at once, therefore we will go with a multi-class classification tree::

    >>> import sklearn.tree